-The new Federal Act on the Introduction of a Simplified Procedure to Destroy Small Consignments in Intellectual Property Law leads to changes in the Trade Mark Protection Act, the Designs Act, the Patents Act and the Copyright Act.
+The new Federal Act on the Introduction of a Simplified Procedure for Destroying Small Consignments in Intellectual Property Law will lead to changes to the Trade Mark Protection Act, the Designs Act, the Patents Act and the Copyright Act.

-The consultation on the introduction of a simplified procedure ran until 30 April 2020.
-The results of the consultation procedure are available on admin.ch.
-The responses (pdf) received will now be evaluated by the IPI.
+The consultation procedure on the introduction of the simplified procedure lasted until 30 April 2020.
+The results of the consultation procedure are available at admin.ch.
+The responses received will now be evaluated by the IPI.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"